thewca/wca-regulations/wca-regulations-2012.md

   - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
 Exception: Fewest Moves Solving.
 - 4d) Scrambling orientation:
   - 4d1) Cube puzzles and Megaminx shall be scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
-  4d1) Cube puzzles and Megaminx shall be scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.  - 4d2) Pyraminx shall be scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
+  - 4d2) Pyraminx shall be scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.
   - 4d3) Square-1 shall be scrambled with the darker colour on front (out of the 2 possible scrambling orientations).
 - 4f) Competition scramble sequences must be generated using the current official version of the official WCA scramble program (available via the WCA website).